 |8331-14G||14 g, 6 mL||Two 7g syringes, 3mL each|

 The 8331 epoxy has many uses.
 It is primarily used as a solder replacement for bonding heat-sensitive electronic components.
 It allows for quick cold soldering repairs, and is effective at bonding heat sinks to other components and PCBs.
 It also provides excellent EMI/RFI shielding, and is very effective at filling in seems between metal plates.

 Its primary applications are repair and assembly of electronics in microelectronics and optoelectronics.
 It is used in the automobile, aerospace, marine communication, instrumentation, and industrial control equipment industries.

 Follow the procedure below for best results.
+For mixing quantities that are less than 1 mL in size or for stricter stoichiometry control, mix by weight ratio instead (requires a high precision balance).
 Heat cure is recommended to get the best possible conductivity.

 To prepare 1:1 (A:B) epoxy mixture:

 2. or jars, stir each part individually to re-incorporate material that may have settled during storage.

 3. Measure one part by volume of A.